JosephDrazen/The-Shoppies--Movie-awards-for-entrepreneurs/README.md

 ## Tech Stack

 - Material UI
-- Shopify Polaris
+- Shopify Polaris (woohoo!)
 - React

 ## Progress

 The main UI is done.
-However, some work needs to be done on the backend to ensure adding to movie lists are fluid and without issue.
+However, some work needs to be done on the backend to ensure things are running smooth for the user :)

 ## Known Issues (being worked on)

+[x] === fixed
+[ ] === ongoing

-- Some bugs related to mobile view
+[ ] Some bugs related to mobile view
+[ ] Missing feature when disabling buttons press
-- Bugs when adding and removing movies to and from nomination lists
+[x] Bugs when adding and removing movies to and from nomination lists